 What is a WebOS?

-WebOS is a Linux based smart TV operating system built by LG tv app development.
+WebOS is a Linux based smart TV operating system.
 LG WebOS lets the users get access and control to the more advanced features and connected devices through a Graphical User Interface (GUI).

 Initially, WebOS was developed as a mobile OS by Palm in 2009 and since that time it has been used in many Palm and HP smartphones.
 However, LG purchased it in 2013 and modified it as a smart TV operating system.